TheSilvered/nest/docs/c_api/c_api-mem.md

 Expands a buffer to contain a specified amount new characters.

-The buffer is expanded only if needed.
-One is added to the amount to take into account the NUL character at the end.
+The buffer is expanded only if needed. `1` is added to `amount` to take into account the `NUL` character at the end.

 **Parameters:**